 Possible Behaviors or Actions that Run Counter to HRC's Expectations of CEI Participants:

-HRC maintains an ongoing, comprehensive list of organizations whose primary mission is to oppose LGBT equality.
-Each year, HRC staff review available IRS Form 990s (see GuideStar for more information) for these organizations and for the charitable arms of CEI participants to identify donations to organizations that oppose LGBT equality.
+HRC maintains an ongoing, comprehensive list of organizations whose primary mission is to oppose LGBTQ equality.
+Each year, HRC staff review available IRS Form 990s (see GuideStar for more information) for these organizations and for the charitable arms of CEI participants to identify donations to organizations that oppose LGBTQ equality.
 Donations to these organizations from an employer’s coffers are grounds for a deduction in score.
-HRC also looks for connections between the largest shareholders or corporate officers of publicly-traded organizations to anti- LGBT organizations, where the information is available.
-In general, private relationships between company executives or significant shareholders and anti-LGBT organizations do not impact a company’s internal policies toward LGBT employees.
+HRC also looks for connections between the largest shareholders or corporate officers of publicly-traded organizations to anti- LGBTQ organizations, where the information is available.
+In general, private relationships between company executives or significant shareholders and anti-LGBTQ organizations do not impact a company’s internal policies toward LGBTQ employees.
 In these cases, the relationship may be noted in HRC materials, but may not be grounds for a deduction in points.